Let’s say you’ve got 34,678 pieces of modern artwork lying around for some reason.

 Go ahead, give it a shot and see what kind of off-display artwork you can dig up.

-Oh, and if you happen to know about any museums in need of a texting program, we recently heard about this really cool SMS marketing company with a really cool SMS platform. 😉
+Oh, and if you happen to know about any museums in need of a texting program, we recently heard about this really cool SMS marketing software. 😉

 If you enjoyed this blog, why not share it with your friends?
 We’d certainly appreciate a shout-out—and who knows, maybe you and your friends could turn Send Me SFMOMA into some kind of fun texting-for-art contest. 🙂